Automate access, reduce risk, and stay audit-ready

 Periodic access reviews will ensure you identify excessive or unused permissions or accounts that violate policy.
 Performing these reviews quarterly (or more often in regulated populations) will help ensure users have access to the relevant their job duties or responsibilities.
 These reviews will also help you identify accounts that are considered high-risk and require additional governance.

 IAM tools can help manage authentication and authorization; however, they typically do not provide a deep understanding of who has access to what across your entire environment.
 Integrating IAM with Identity Governance and Administration (IGA) tools can provide a more top-down view into access rights, conflicts of separation of duties, policy violations and risky privileges.
+You can reference more on this here: IAM and IGA integration

 You should mandate MFA for all accounts, notably privileged and service accounts.
 This should also be complemented by strong password requirements, session timeouts, and account lock-out policies to mitigate brute-force compromise attempts.
 You may also consider biometric authentication methods or other passwordless flows to enhance assurance of identity.